The Hirsch conjecture holds for normal flag complexes: Introduction

 Conversely, Klee and Kleinschmidt \cite{KleeKleinschmidt} showed that if there is a polytope $R$ which violates the $W_v$-conjecture, then from $R$ one can construct a (possibly different) polytope $P$ that violates the Hirsch conjecture.

 Conjectures~\ref{cj:BHC} and~\ref{cj:BWv} have been disproved recently by Santos \cite{Santos}.
 So the bound $n-(d+1)$ for the diameter is not correct.
 Little do we know about how the correct bound should look like.
 At the moment, we do not know whether a \emph{linear} or even a \emph{polynomial} upper bound exist.
-Some of the best upper bounds known so far are the bounds $2^{d-1}n$ by Larman \cite{Larman} and the bound $n^{\log d+2}$ by Kalai \cite{Kalaidiameter, KaKl}.
+Some of the best upper bounds known so far are the bounds $2^{d-1}n$ by Larman \cite{Larman} (compare also \cite{Barnette}), and the bound $n^{\log (d+1)+1}$ by Kalai \cite{Kalaidiameter, KaKl}.
+These bounds apply more generally to the class of \emph{normal} $d$-complexes, i.e., complexes where all links of faces of codimension $\ge 2$ are connected.
+(This is a common setting for the study of abstractions of the Hirsch conjecture, compare also Eisenbrand et al \cite{EHRR}.)

-In this paper, we confirm the validity of the Hirsch conjecture for flag polytopes.
-Our proof works in the more general context of \emph{normal} complexes, namely, complexes where all links of faces of codimension $\ge 2$ are connected.
-This is a common setting for the study of abstractions of the Hirsch conjecture, compare also Eisenbrand et al \cite{EHRR}.
+In this paper, we confirm the validity of the Hirsch conjecture for flag polytopes and more generally flag and normal complexes.
 All polytope boundaries, all spheres, all triangulated manifolds, and even all Cohen--Macaulay complexes are normal.

 \begin{theorem} Let $C$ be any flag normal $d$-complex with $n$ vertices.
 Between any two facets of $C$ there is a non-revisiting path.
 Hence, the dual graph of $C$ has diameter $\le n-(d+1)$. \end{theorem}